Seagate/cortx-k8s/README.md

        - You can manually create this path via the default values of `/mnt/fs-local-volume/local-path-provisioner` on every Kubernetes Node
        - Or you can customize the value of `solution.common.storage_provisioner_path` and create directories on every Kubernetes Node to match (i.e. `/mnt/cortx-k8s/local-volumes/local-path-provisioner`.

-5.  **OpenLDAP directories**

-    CORTX on Kubernetes currently leverages OpenLDAP as a required service.
-The deployment scripts require specific local directories to exist on the Kubernetes Nodes which OpenLDAP will run on.
-    - The `prereq-deploy-cortx-cloud.sh` script will ensure these directories exist, if you choose to utilize it.
-    - Or you can manually create the following directories on every Kubernetes Node to ensure functional operation of OpenLDAP:
-        1.  `/etc/3rd-party/openldap`
-        2.  `/var/data/3rd-party`
-        3.  `/var/log/3rd-party`

-    :information_source: _This requirement will be going away in a future release (some time after v0.0.20)_.

 ## Kubernetes Reference Deployments

 There are numerous ways to install and configure a complete Kubernetes cluster.
 As long as the prerequisites in the previous step are all satisfied, CORTX on Kubernetes should deploy successfully.